 How Much Does UK Clothing Manufacturing Cost

-The most common budgeting mistake in UK clothing production is quoting the CMT (Cut, Make, Trim) rate as the unit cost.
+The most common budgeting mistake in UK clothing production is quoting the CMT rate as the unit cost.
 CMT is labour only.
 It excludes fabric, trims, pattern cutting, grading, sampling, and packaging — components that routinely add 60–120% on top of the CMT figure.

-A factory that quotes you £8 CMT for a jersey top is not telling you the garment costs £8 to produce.
-It is telling you that cutting and sewing costs £8.
-The total unit cost will be somewhere between £16 and £28 depending on your fabric choice, trim specification, and volume.
+A factory that quotes you £8 CMT for a jersey top isn’t telling you the garment costs £8 to produce.
+It’s telling you that cutting and sewing costs £8.
+The total unit cost will sit somewhere between £16 and £28 depending on your fabric choice, trim specification, and volume.

 This guide breaks down every cost component — with 2026 price ranges — so you can build an accurate budget before your first factory conversation.